-Spring Park is a modern-day park in Henrico County, Virginia.
-Formerly known as Young's Springs, it was the site of the meetings for a slave revolt in 1800, known now as Gabriel's Rebellion.
+Established in the 1890s, Spring Park is the oldest park in Henrico County, Virginia.
+Formerly known as Young's Springs, it was the site of a slave rebellion in 1800, also known as Gabriel's Rebellion.
 This rebellion was organized by a slave named Gabriel that belonged to owner Thomas Prosser.
 On August 10, 1800, slaves from neighboring towns and cities like Richmond, Chesterfield, Hanover, and Caroline met to plan an organized slave revolt to escape from their statuses.
-At this meeting, the enslaved men voted Gabriel Prosser as the 'General of the Rebel Army'.
-Prosser was a literate blacksmith slave on the Brookfield Plantation in Henrico County, Virginia.
+At this meeting, the enslaved men voted Gabriel Prosser as the “General of the Rebel Army.”
+Gabriel was a literate Blacksmith slave on the Brookfield Plantation in Henrico County, Virginia.
 History of the slave revolt can be found on memorial stones around the park.

 Backstory and Context

-Prosser proposed that the slaves, armed with pikes made by slave blacksmiths like himself and swords, should overtake the capitol, Richmond, to get their message across.
-After successfully seizing control of Richmond, Prosser planned to convince then-governor James Monroe to support political, economic, and social rights on equal footing of whites.
+Prosser proposed that the slaves, armed with pikes made by slave Blacksmiths like himself and swords, should overtake the capitol, Richmond, to get their message across.
+After successfully seizing control of Richmond, Prosser planned to convince then-governor James Monroe to support political, economic, and social rights on equal footing with white people.
 The attendees of this meeting decided to implement their plan on August 30, 1800.
-Unfortunately, the weather that day did not permit.
-Severe thunderstorms prevented participants in the ‘Rebel Army’ from being able to march on Richmond.
-Prosser rescheduled for the next day, but it was too late.
-Two slaves involved, Tom and Pharaoh, informed their master at Meadow Farm, Mosby Sheppard, of the plot.
+Unfortunately, the weather that day did not permit anything and severe thunderstorms prevented participants in the ‘Rebel Army’ from being able to march on Richmond.
+Prosser rescheduled for the next day, but it was too late as two slaves involved, Tom and Pharaoh, informed their master at Meadow Farm, Mosby Sheppard, of the proposed plan.
 Sheppard in turn informed Governor Monroe as the governor mobilized armed troops in preparation.

-Governor Monroe mobilized the Virginia militia to secure the capital to prevent a full-on assault.
+Governor Monroe had the Virginia militia secure the capital to prevent a full-on assault.
 Hearing of this, Gabriel Prosser and some of his compatriots fled down the Chickahominy River.
-However, the state of Virginia had placed a $300 bounty on Gabriel’s head and for his capture.
+However, the State of Virginia had placed a $300 bounty on Gabriel’s head and for his capture.
 On September 14, 1800, Prosser swam through the James River to board the schooner Mary.
-Once on board, he was recognized by the captain’s, Richardson Taylor, slave named Billy.
+Once on board, he was recognized by the captain, Richardson Taylor, and a slave named Billy.
 Upon the docking of the ship, Billy reported Prosser to authorities in order to receive the $300 reward to buy his own freedom, but only received $30.
 Regardless, Gabriel was arrested and set to stand trial.